awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-python.md

 1. Add a schema\.
 The schema allows Amazon Personalize to parse the training dataset\.
 For a code sample, see [Creating a schema using the AWS Python SDK](how-it-works-dataset-schema.md#python-schema-ex)\.

 1. Import the data\.
 You create a dataset group which contains one or several datasets that Amazon Personalize can use for training\.
-For a code sample, see [Importing bulk records \(AWS Python SDK\)](bulk-data-import-step.md#python-import-ex)\.
+For a code sample, see [Importing bulk records \(AWS SDKs\)](bulk-data-import-step.md#python-import-ex)\.

 1. \(Optional\) Add an event tracker\.
 To record interactions events, you must add a tracking ID to associate the event with your dataset group\.
 For a code sample, see [Creating an event tracker](recording-events.md#event-get-tracker)\.